costineesti/about-me/content/notes/cpp_arraysvsvectors.md

 >[!tip] If you don’t know exactly how many elements you need, use a vector.
->An array is a data structure that is similar to the library vector type (§ 3.3, p.
-96) but offers a different trade-off between performance and flexibility.
+>An array is a data structure that is similar to the library vector type but offers a different trade-off between performance and flexibility.
 Like a vector, an array is a container of unnamed objects of a single type that we access by position.
 Unlike a vector, arrays have fixed size; we cannot add elements to an array.
 Because arrays have fixed size, they sometimes offer better run-time performance for specialized applications.
 However, that run-time advantage comes at the cost of lost flexibility

 ### Character Arrays Are Special